Home

 Definitions

 ...
-Webster in her book of 1939 simply titled Herbs.
+Herbs.
 She was describing the colonial gardens of America and the transfer of the still-room from England to America.
-Fines Herbes: Thyme, along with Bay and Parsley, is one ... um) is where all the growing is going on.
-The cells found on the inside of the cambium become xylem and those on the outside become phloem.
-It is like a big sandwich, with xylem as one ...
+Fines Herbes: Thyme, ... from the root to the top part of the plant , 2. phloem (pronounced flow um) is part of the bark of the stem ... cells found on the inside of the cambium become xylem and those on the outside become phloem.
+It is like a big sandwich, with xylem as one bun and phloem ...

 www.mountainvalleygrowers.com